FollowTheProcess/cookie_pypackage/README.md

 * [Invoke](http://www.pyinvoke.org): Easy project automation

-* [Mkdocs](https://www.mkdocs.org): Easy markdown docs with Mkdocs, mkapi, and github pages
+* [Sphinx](https://www.sphinx-doc.org/en/master/): Production ready docs with Sphinx and readthedocs.

 * [Versioneer](https://github.com/python-versioneer/python-versioneer): Pre-configured version bumping, all you need to do is create a new tag.